 The Learning Resource Center is on the second floor of the College of Education building (Room 222).
 The southwest entrance (off of Prexy's Pasture) has a ramp and power-activated door.
 The north entrance near the Education Annex has a power-activated door.
 The elevator to access the second floor is near the north entrance; accessible restrooms are near the southwest entrance.

-Neither the Geology or College of Education buildings have all gender or family restrooms.
-The Rainbow Resource Center maintains a list and map of all unisex and family restrooms on campus.
+Neither the Geology or College of Education buildings have all-gender or family restrooms.
+The Office of Diversity, Equity, and Inclusion maintain a list of all unisex and family restrooms on campus.
+In addition, single-use family/gender-neutral restrooms can be found at these locations.

 University Disability Support Services also maintains information about building accessibility at UW.
 Please see their Building Accessibility Guide for additional information about the buildings where branch libraries are located.
 For additional support at our other branches and spaces, please contact the Help Desk or the branches/spaces directly.